Subtitles and Transcript

 3:43 Now, what is remarkable is that civil rights in America were achieved in the 1960s.
 But what is equally remarkable is socioeconomic rights in Africa have not moved forward very fast even since the age of colonialism.
 And yet, America and Africa have got a common interest.
 And we have got to realize that if we don't link up with those people who are sensible voices and democratic voices in Africa, to work together for common causes, then the danger of Al Qaeda and related groups making progress in Africa is very big.

-8:18 Then the question is, how do you make that change happen?
-How do you persuade people that it is in their interest to build strong ...
-After the Second World War, we built institutions, the United Nations, the IMF, the World Bank, the World Trade Organization, the Marshall Plan.
+8:17 Then the question is, how do you make that change happen?
+How do you persuade people that it is in their interest to build strong -- After the Second World War, we built institutions, the United Nations, the IMF, the World Bank, the World Trade Organization, the Marshall Plan.
 There was a period in which people talked about an act of creation, because these institutions were so new.
 But they are now out of date.
 They don't deal with the problems.
-As I said, you can't deal with the environmental problem through existing institutions.
+You can't deal with the environmental problem through existing institutions.
 You can't deal with the security problem in the way that you need to.
 You can't deal with the economic and financial problem.
 So we have got to rebuild our global institutions, build them in a way that is suitable to the challenges of this time.

 9:36 CA: And we have had a speaker who said that very thing, and swallowed a sword right after that, which was quite dramatic.
 (Laughter)